Spring Featherweight Jacket Review

 - What is your favorite featherweight jacket for trail running?

-[Editor’s Note: If you’re leaving a comment regarding a product made by a company with which you’re affiliated (employee, ambassador, etc.), please share your relation in each of your comments on this article.
+[Editor’s Note: If you’re affiliated (i.e., an employee, ambassador, etc.) with a brand that produces running apparel, please share your relation in each of your comments on this article.
 Thanks!]